hashicorp/vault/website/source/docs/commands/operator/generate-root.html.md

 - `-pgp-key` `(keybase or pgp)`- Path to a file on disk containing a binary or base64-encoded public GPG key.
-This can also be specified as a Keybase username using the format "keybase:<username>".
+This can also be specified as a Keybase username using the format `keybase:<username>`.
 When supplied, the generated root token will be encrypted and base64-encoded with the given public key.

 - `-status` `(bool: false)` - Print the status of the current attempt without